sonic-otn/SONiC-OTN/documentation/OTAI-v0.0.1.md

 Benefitted from SONiC’s disaggregated containerized architecture and rapidly growing ecosystem of hardware and software partners, we foresee the OTAI will accelerate optical hardware innovation, and SONiC-OTN modular design with containers will accelerate software evolution.
 Many cloud operators, hardware vendors and optic module supplies will benefit from SONiC-OTN work.

 This specification defines an abstraction interface for optical transport linecards with different optical components.
-The interface is designed to provide a vendor independent way of controlling optical tranport components like optical amplifiers, transceivers, automatic protection switches, wavelength selective switch, etc. in a uniform manner.
+The interface is designed to provide a vendor independent way of controlling optical transport components like optical amplifiers, transceivers, automatic protection switches, wavelength selective switch, etc. in a uniform manner.
 This specification also allows exposing vendor specific functionalities and extensions to existing features.

 ## Intended audience
 This document is intended primarily for the programmers who plan to use OTAI API or develop OTAI extensions.

 ## High-Level design notes
-A typical optical transport equipment contains one or two main boards and several optcal linecards.
+A typical optical transport equipment contains one or two main boards and several optical linecards.
 There are different kinds of optical transport linecards in optical networks, and different venders have their private ways to control their optical modules on the linecard hardware. there are different optical components (OP, WSS, OLP, OTDR) and logical components (OCH, OTN, Logical channels, interfaces, LLDP, etc) on different linecards.In a disaggregated linecard whitebox, the challenge is how to abstract these linecards into a unified and standard model.OTAI defines the vendor independent APIs to control and monitoring all kinds of optical linecards in a uniform manner.
 <img src="../assets/OTAI-architecture.png" alt="OTAI in an optical transport system" style="zoom: 30%;" />

 OTAI is based upon the Switch Abstraction Interface or [SAI](https://github.com/opencomputeproject/SAI), which includes C Application Programming Interfaces (APIs) and C headers for different optical modules.